 With the intention of bringing Minor League Baseball back to Knoxville, the City of Knoxville and Knox County started talks with Boyd Sports to build a multi-use, publicly owned stadium.
 In the final month of 2021, the city and county approved the plan to move forward with a new multi-use stadium.
 The stadium will host the AA team of the Chicago Cubs and serve as a catalyst for redevelopment in East Knoxville.

 As part of this redevelopment, GEM Community Development Group, the private development partner to Boyd Sports, will undertake a major private development to complement the stadium.
+The area around the now-named Covenant Health Park is booming with interest from developers.

-Led by team owner, entrepreneur and successful businessman Randy Boyd – who has provided the land needed for the ballpark – the development group plans to rejuvenate an area of Knoxville that’s been overlooked for decades.
+Led by team owner, entrepreneur and successful businessman Randy Boyd – who provided the land needed for the ballpark – the development group plans to rejuvenate an area of Knoxville that’s been overlooked for decades.
 GEM derives its name from East Knoxville’s historic Gem Theatre, a gathering point for the Black community that opened in 1913 and closed 50 years later.

 Funding arrangements to build the 7,000-capacity, $114 million ballpark have come through a Sports Authority jointly formed by Knoxville and Knox County, with support from Knoxville, Knox County, the state of Tennessee and Boyd.
 The stadium will be publicly owned and will be leased to the baseball team for $1 million a year on typical industry terms.